 MG Favorites: Holes by Louis Sachar, The Lost Property Office by James R. Hannibal, Alan Cole Is Not a Coward by Eric Bell, The Epic Fail of Arturo Zamora by Pablo Cartaya, The First Rule of Punk by Celia C. Perez, Front Desk by Kelly Yang, Lily & Kosmo in Outer Outer Space by Jonathan Ashley, the Nate series by Tim Federle, anything written or produced by Rick Riordan.

 I was a very reluctant reader growing up, so I read a lot of manga and traditional American comic books, so I’d love to add some kick-butt graphic novels to my list.
 I’m open to graphic novels across all age ranges and genres.
 I like to say that you can tell me any story you want as long as I love the illustrations – the art will always come first for me.
-I love my art to be soft, bold, and visually stunning.
+I love my art to be soft, vibrant, and visually stunning.

 A non-exhaustive list of artists and styles that I favor: